openstack/magnum/doc/source/userguide.rst

   <https://kubernetes.io/docs/admin/admission-controllers//>`_.
   The default value corresponds to the one recommended in this doc for our current Kubernetes version.

+_`etcd_volume_size`
+  This label sets the size of a volume holding the etcd storage data.
+  The default value is 0, meaning the etcd data is not persisted (no volume).

 External load balancer for services
 -----------------------------------